aneesahammed/ShotBarApp/README.md

 # ShotBarApp

 A modern, lightweight macOS screenshot utility built with SwiftUI and ScreenCaptureKit.
 ShotBarApp provides a clean menu bar interface for capturing screenshots with customizable hotkeys and multiple save options.

+🚧 Please note that this application is entirely vibecoded, built through intuitive development flow.

 <div align="center">